BMI · Body mass index

 BMI and GLP-1 eligibility

-GLP-1 medications like semaglutide and tirzepatide are typically indicated for adults with a BMI of 30+, or 27+ with at least one weight-related comorbidity (hypertension, type 2 diabetes, dyslipidemia, obstructive sleep apnea, or cardiovascular disease).
-In clinical trials these medications produced average total body weight loss of 15–20% at 12 months when combined with diet and exercise.
-A licensed Pallas provider reviews your health history and confirms eligibility as part of the intake.
+FDA-approved GLP-1 medications like semaglutide and tirzepatide are typically indicated for adults with a BMI of 30+, or 27+ with at least one weight-related comorbidity (hypertension, type 2 diabetes, dyslipidemia, obstructive sleep apnea, or cardiovascular disease).
+Use the projection calculator to model what 12 months of treatment looks like at your starting weight.

-- Does not distinguish muscle from fat — athletes often register as overweight.
+- It doesn't distinguish muscle from fat — athletes often register as overweight.

 - Doesn't measure where fat is stored (visceral fat is the bigger health risk).